-The semantics of these states are described in the section called "Changing Window State".
+The semantics of these states are described in Changing Window State.
 Newly created windows start in the Withdrawn state.
 Transitions between states happen when a top-level window is mapped and unmapped and when the window manager receives certain messages.

-The value of the initial_state field determines the state the client wishes to be in at the time the top-level window is mapped from the Withdrawn state, as shown in the following table:
+The value of the initial\state field determines the state the client wishes to be in at the time the top-level window is mapped from the Withdrawn state, as shown in the following table: